 - Part 3 - Risk Analysis in Mining Project Appraisal and Modern Mining Project Appraisal

-Prior to the course, registered delegates have access to the online e-learning material consisting of two introductory courses titled An Introduction to Modelling Metal Project Finance and Mineral Property Valuation 1 - Standards and Guidelines.
+Prior to the course, registered delegates have access to the online e-learning material consisting of an introductory course titled Introductory Mining Project Evaluation.

 Certificate in Mining Studies